 Homeopathic remedies are prescribed on the basis that in a tiny dilution like cures like, so while very dilute Senna may help, unprocessed Senna may be best avoided.

-Below are the strongest indications of Senna in traditional homeopathic usage, not reviewed by the FDA.
+Below are the main rubriks (i.e strongest indications or symptoms) of Senna in traditional homeopathic usage, not reviewed by the FDA.

 Is of much use in infantile colics when the child seems to be Full of wind.
 Oxaluria, with excess of urea; increased specific gravity.
 Where the system is broken down, bowels constipated, muscular weakness, and waste of nitrogenous materials, Senna will act as a tonic.
 Ebullitions of blood at night.
 Acetonaemia, prostration, fainting, constipation with colic and flatulence.
 Liver enlarged and tender.

 Third to sixth potency.≡ show all authors ...

 Antidotes⥄ Show reverse lookup of Senna relationships from all sources

 Restlessness, nervousness; tossing about in bed≡ show all authors ...

 extending to other parts; base of brain

 pressing (see bursting, pulling); pressing downward≡ show all authors ...